 Herbal Medicine has been around since the beginning of time.
 Virtually every primitive culture discovered curative properties of specific plants that grew in their location.
 Throughout the world, the practice of phyto medicine evolved.
 Legends and written accounts of herbal treatments have been found in hundreds of ancient texts and powerfully attest to their impressive ability to not only ease symptoms of disease, but to heal and nourish the body as well.
 Herbs listed by Dioscorides in the Materia Medica were applied for over fourteen centuries!
 Many European and Asian countries continue to study the use of herbal preparations.
 Clearly as scores of clinical studies continually emerge on the efficacy of herbs, others are paying attention – Mother Nature offers us natural components capable of safely healing the human body.
 Today, scientific research supports the ancient idea of herbal “marriages.”
 Combining certain herbs together creates a more suitable therapeutic effect that is supported by clinical studies.
 It is important to remember that the interactions between certain botanicals can even be more important than the individual properties of each contributing herb.
 Well-designed herbal formulas can exert impressive therapeutic effects for many maladies.

-“My passion as an herbalist and natural health researcher, expands over 18 years of study and continued experience.
-Formal education combined with honored time shared with traditional Elders as teachers.”
+“My passion as an herbalist and natural health researcher, expands over 23 years of study and continued experience.
+My formal education is combined with honored time shared with traditional Elders as teachers.”

 Her years of research and communion with the Native American Culture has contributed to an even greater awareness.
 Most indigenous cultures have perfected the art of “deep listening” – stilling the mind’s chatter enough to make room for quiet subtle voices of Spirit and nature.
 This ability to listen has developed healers and therapeutic techniques that sometimes defy scientific explanation – some call it faith.
 Medicine is the respect for all life, the practice of giving back to Mother Earth and prayers for health.
 Indigenous healers know that a plant acts more powerfully when one gives thanks and honors its spirit.
 Herbal formulas are a gift from nature.
 There is a legend about a Chippewa (Ashnabe, the original Ojibwe people) who described three types of healers in his culture: those who heal with their hands, those who heal with herbs, and those who heal with their minds, through teaching and educating others.